 The Mukilteo School Board will typically hold two meetings each month throughout the year, with a few exceptions during holidays and breaks.
 Once each month, the meeting begins at 4:30 p.m. with an informal dialogue session at a school site.
 Most regular business meetings are held at the District Administration Center, 9401 Sharon Drive in south Everett, beginning at 6 p.m. during the school year and at 4:30 p.m. during the summer.
-The times and locations of all board meetings are posted on the school district’s website and are included on the wall calendar that is provided to all parents at the beginning of the school year.
+The times and locations of all board meetings are posted on the school district’s website and are included on the wall calendar provided to families each school year.

-The agenda of each general meeting and the related background material provided to board members also is available on the Board of Education website.
-The information is posted on the Tuesday afternoon the week before each meeting.
+The agenda of each general meeting and the related background material provided to board members is posted on the Board of Education website Tuesday afternoon the week before each meeting.
 The regular meeting agenda also can be requested by calling the superintendent’s office at 425-356-1220.
 Minutes of past meetings are posted on the district’s website after they have been approved by the board.

 SCHOOL DISTRICT FINANCES

-The school district receives more than two-thirds of its operating revenue from the state of Washington, which appropriates money to school districts to fund basic education and certain categorical programs.
+The school district receives more than two-thirds of its operating revenue from the state, which appropriates money to school districts to fund basic education and certain categorical programs.
 The state money is allocated generally based on enrollment or the number of students served by special programs.

 The federal government provides some funding for activities such as special education, programs for disadvantaged students, programs for students who are learning English, and school lunches and breakfasts for low-income students.

 A voter-approved Educational Programs Levy pays for programs and activities that are not funded by the state.
-Among the items funded by this levy are extended-day lessons for students such as summer school, all sports and extra-curricular activities, the elementary instrumental music program, new curriculum, pay for substitute teachers, and staff training.
-A local property tax levy approved by voters in February 2018 will allow the Mukilteo School District to collect levy funds for this purpose until December 31, 2022.
+Among the items funded by this levy are extended-day lessons for students such as summer school, sports and extra-curricular activities, the elementary instrumental music program, new curriculum, substitute teacher pay and staff training.
+A local property tax levy approved by voters in February 2018 allows the district to collect levy funds for this purpose until December 31, 2022.

 Voters also approved a Technology Capital Projects Levy in February 2018 that collects $5.5 million a year through 2022 to modernize technology systems in the school district.
 A Capital Projects Levy that was approved by voters in February 2016 will collect a total of $20 million through 2022 to maintain, modernize, and renovate school buildings.

 Large construction projects are typically funded through the sale of construction bonds, which must be approved by a super majority of voters.
-A $119.15 million construction bond proposal approved by voters in February 2014 paid for a number of facility improvements, including the construction of Lake Stickney Elementary and Pathfinder Kindergarten Center.
+A $240 million capital bond proposal approved by voters in February 2020 will pay for a number of facility improvements.
+Find project descriptions and updates on the Capital Projects website.

-The Mukilteo School District affords the public full access to information concerning the administration and operations of the district, as provided by the state’s Public Disclosure Law.
+Mukilteo School District grants the public access to information concerning the administration and operations of the district, as provided by the state’s Public Disclosure Law.
 Local practice is outlined in the procedure for Board Policy 4340, which is available on the school district’s website.
 For more information, call 425-356-1220.